What To Do If You Find A Lump During a Breast Self-Exam?

 Diagnostic mammogram

 If a screening mammogram or physical exam finds something unusual, the next step is usually a diagnostic mammogram.
 This specialized mammogram provides views of the problem area from several angles and at a higher magnification than standard screenings.
-This helps pinpoint the lump’s location and size.
+This helps to locate the lump and measure its size.

 3D mammogram

-Also known as tomosynthesis, 3D mammography creates a three-dimensional image of the breast tissue, enabling the radiologist to examine the breast tissue one layer at a time.
+A 3D mammography creates a three-dimensional image of the breast tissue.
+This lets the radiologist view the tissue one layer at a time.
 It is especially helpful examining dense breast tissue.

 Breast MRI

-Breast MRI (magnetic resonance imaging) is often used with women who’ve already been diagnosed with breast cancer to help determine the extent of their cancer.
+Breast MRI is often used for women who have breast cancer. it helps determine how far the cancer has spread.
 For certain women at high risk, a breast MRI is recommended along with a yearly mammogram.

 Ultrasound